kevinduh/elastic4clir/README.md

 ./scripts/quickstir_evaluate.sh datadir1 datadir2 template.cfg
 ```

-where `datadir1` and `datadir2` are the speech and text translations of the test collection in question, and template.cfg is points to the configuration file in the `collection` subdirectory.
+where `datadir1` and `datadir2` are the speech and text translations of the test collection in question, and template.cfg points to the configuration file in the `collection` subdirectory.

 As an example, suppose we are interested in evaluating the results of human translations on the MATERIAL Swahili-English Analysis1 collection, then we would run the following: